mxc/vincent/readme.md

 V.I.N.Cent

 For unix accounts authentication to work correctly the user which V.I.N.Cent runs as must be part of the shadow groups to have the required permissions to read the shadow passwords file.

+On first use users,group and hosts will have owner:root and group:vincent with permissions 664.
+This can be changed by editing the configuration file

 For npm install to wor you will need the pam development library installed.
 "sudo apt-get install libpam0g-dev"